 If it seems like everyone is talking about credit card surcharges right now, it may be due to an important decision reached by an appeals court in California on January 3, 2018.
 The 9th Circuit Court of Appeals ruled that merchants have a constitutional right to be able to recoup the costs of a credit card transaction, and therefore that California’s ban on passing the fees along to customers is invalid.
 While the decision so far only applies to the handful of small businesses who brought the lawsuit, it has far-reaching implications.
 Before long, business owners could be freer to impose surcharges on credit card purchases, which is a subtle but important difference from offering a discount for paying with cash.

 This decision joins several others, including a 2017 Supreme Court ruling against New York’s similar law, that have opened the door to surcharging.
 (Note: Card networks dropped their surcharge bans in 2013, leaving it up the individual states to legislate specific rules.
 The issue is still a gray area in many states, including California.
-This ruling does not change the fact that a surcharge ban is still on the books in California, but the Attorney General has been unable to enforce it since 2015.
+This ruling does not change the fact that a surcharge ban is still on the books in California, but the Attorney General’s website states only that “each use of a credit card surcharge would need to be evaluated based on its own particular facts.”
 In light of this, some businesses have chosen to start imposing surcharges.)

 Lower Fees and More Transparency